metrorailings/OwlBlog/content/posts/week-9-quick-insights.md

 Derek Carr playing smart, making quick decisions even in weird situations.

 Lazy coverage, sloppy zone execution from linebackers...Oakland's pass defense is a mess.

+No punts in the first quarter and a half.
+Says something about the relative quality of the offenses against these defenses.

+Trey Flowers coming up big on two consecutive plays, effectively killing an Oakland drive.